rishabh7823/advanced-DCDC/README.md

 The wire width should be a particular size (X)

-The min pitch between two wires should be particular (X)
+The minmum pitch between two wires should be particular (X)

-The min placing between the two wires should be particular (X)
+The minmum placing between the two wires should be particular (X)

 * For example :

-We have this oicture as an example :
+We have this picture as an example :

 <img width="549" alt="r7" src="https://github.com/rishabh7823/advanced-DCDC/assets/164547532/6f86bc42-5631-4405-bf88-f0e2ab629267">